 Who is eligible to purchase surplus property from TxDOT?

-Eligible entities submit an intent to purchase letter on the entity’s letterhead and that includes contact name, address, phone number and signature of the authorized representative.
+1 Eligible entities submit an intent to purchase letter on the entity’s letterhead and that includes contact name, address, phone number, and signature of the authorized representative.

-Failure to abide by the terms and conditions of the sale or to retrieve purchased property may result in the forfeiture of funds and the property reverting back to the state of Texas.
-This action may negatively impact a purchaser’s ability to receive TxDOT surplus property in the future.
+- Failure to abide by the terms and conditions of the sale or to retrieve purchased property may result in the forfeiture of funds and the property reverting back to the state of Texas which may negatively impact a purchaser’s ability to receive TxDOT surplus property in the future.

-TxDOT policy prohibits department employees from purchasing department surplus property.
+- TxDOT policy prohibits employees from purchasing department surplus property.
 This restriction, however, does not apply to surplus property sold by other state agencies or political subdivisions.

-Note: This section does not apply to the sale of right of way or other real property.
-Information is available on the Real Estate Management and Development webpage.
+Note: Surplus property does not apply to the sale of right of way or other real property.